-Next in exploring Romania and its top locations is Corvin Castle, a fortress fit for a movie – and a book *wink*!
+Next in exploring Romania and its top locations is Corvin Castle, a fortress fit for any movie, be it local, an European production, or Hollywood.

-While we were able to spot the elegant Peles Castle in various movies after visiting it for quite a few times, for Corvin Castle we decided to watch the movie before planning the visit.
+While we were able to spot the elegant Peles Castle in various movies after visiting it for quite a few times during our travels, for Corvin Castle my little family and I decided to watch the movie while planning the visit.
 The reason was that Corvin Castle is tucked away in Hunedoara County, at a significant distance from major railway stations or airports.

 To visit Corvin Castle we traveled by train from Bucharest to Brasov where we planned a stop over and allowed an entire day only to visit Corvin Castle, including traveling to and returning to Brasov by car.
 We couldn’t have done it without the amazing support and advise of Mr Cornel and Mrs Cristina, the owners of Guesthouse Casa Cristina in Brasov, always welcoming, offering the same top accommodation and a hearty breakfast for the past ten years that we’ve been visiting them (this endorsement is not backed by any financial gain).